 In the mid-1840s, Yankee entrepreneurs carved out an industrial city in the Merrimack Valley and named it Lawrence after a major financier.
 They constructed mills spanning entire blocks and drew energy from a dam on the Merrimack River, which runs through the City.
 Lawrence quickly became home to the enormous Arlington, Wood, Atlantic, Pacific, Pemberton, Washington, and Ayer Mills as well as the thousands of workers who toiled in them.
 As immigrant labor powered the City, which produced textiles for both the American and European markets, Lawrence became deeply tied to the international economy.

 The mill workers arrived in Lawrence in successive waves, drawn by the promise of jobs and with hopes of earning money to send home or start new lives.
 The first group of workers comprised young women and children from rural New England who began migrating to the city in the mid-1840s.
-By the end of the century, these workers had largely been replaced by waves of foreign-born immigrants, first from Ireland, French Canada, England, and Germany, and then in the early 1900s from Italy, Poland, Lithuania, and Syria.
+By the end of the century, these workers had largely been replaced by waves of European immigrants, first from Ireland, French Canada, England, and Germany, and then in the early 1900s from Italy, Poland, Lithuania, and Syria.
 By 1912, the Merrimack Valley had the highest proportion of foreign-born residents in the United States, many of whom lived in Lawrence.

 The workers in the Lawrence mills encountered unbearable and exploitative conditions.
 Women, children and men often worked fourteen hours a day, six days a week, in unhealthy and hazardous factory environments.
 “I regard my work people, just as I regard my machinery,” said one mill owner.
 Lawrence workers responded with massive union organizing and in 1912, they staged the first great industrial strike in the United States, known today as the Strike of 1912, or the “Bread and Roses Strike.”
 Most of Lawrence’s 30,000 textile workers struck for nine weeks during the harsh winter.
 They came from at least 30 countries and spoke just as many languages, but together, they demanded and won fairer wages and hours and an end to certain discriminatory hiring practices.
 Today, the Strike of 1912 is heralded as a model for successful inter-ethnic organizing.